mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 Lissa gestured to them to quiet down and addressed Kip directly, "Yesterday, you were a slave to the light.
 Today, you become a guardian of the dark.
 Somewhere in this room, your new tribe stands waiting to welcome you into their embrace.
 But we all must make sacrifices for the things we desire.
 Those who want Kip as their guardian must trade something of their own."

-Thi paused as if to . *Is this an auction?*
+Thi paused and looked out at the crowd in anticipation. *Is this an auction?*

 "Let the bidding begin!"